Tens of thousands of dollars and hundreds of hours of time—a SOC 2 audit doesn’t come cheap or easy.

 Tugboat Logic has a relatively intuitive remapping workflow.
 Users can revisit their Readiness Projects survey and add an additional framework.
 When they do this, any pre-generated policies and evidence tasks are automatically mapped and added for the new framework.

 For example, pursuing ISO 27001 or PCI DSS after obtaining SOC 2 isn’t going to be easy, but there is overlap that will get you across the finish line, faster.
+Hopefully, the tool will make transitioning from a SOC 2 Type 1 to a SOC 2 Type 2 easier as well.

 Cybersecurity programs take time and no software tool is going to be a magic bullet delivering a SOC 2 attestation in just a couple of weeks.